Moses in the Bible

 No!
 Go now, you who are men, [without your families] and serve the Lord, if that is what you want.”
 So Moses and Aaron were driven from Pharaoh’s presence.

-Moses stretched out his staff over the land of Egypt, and the LORD sent an east wind into the land all that day and throughout the night.
-When morning came, the east wind brought the locusts.
+So Moses stretched out his staff over the land of Egypt, and the Lord sent an east wind over the land all that day and through the night.
+By morning the east wind had brought in the locusts.

-Moses left Pharaoh and prayed to the LORD.
+Moses left Pharaoh’s presence and appealed to the Lord.

-Then the LORD told Moses, "Stretch your hand toward the sky and there will be darkness over the land of Egypt, a darkness that one can feel."
+Then the Lord said to Moses, “Stretch out your hand toward heaven, and there will be darkness over the land of Egypt, a darkness that can be felt.”

-So Moses stretched his hand toward the sky, and there was thick darkness in all the land of Egypt for three days.
+So Moses stretched out his hand toward heaven, and there was thick darkness throughout the land of Egypt for three days.

 Extract Match Search Results...